 In this age group we focus on nurturing and supporting all areas of development for children to reach their full potential before advancing to the next age group.

 Please be sure to provide your child the necessary sippy cups, with their needed fluids throughout the day, as this may include milk, water or juice.
 These cups will be refrigerated during your child’s stay at Mango’s.

-Mango’s provides snack three times a day.
+Mango’s provides snack two times a day.
 Please provide any additional nut-free snacks you would like for your child to have.
 Apple juice will be supplemented if not drink has been provided.

 Please pack your child’s nut-free meals with an ice pack or in a thermos to keep their food at the appropriate temperature.
 Refrigeration and microwaving meals are not provided at Mango’s Place.

 Other items, such as: diaper bags, clothing and comfort items will need to have your child’s first and last name on them.

 Bag Tags: Bag tags are provided at time of registration.